Menu

 • Local Cloth Studio | 408 Depot Street, Asheville NC 28801

 Advanced beginner knitting projects will prepare you to make garments like vests, simple scarves, and hats.
-We'll teach you how to work with double-pointed needles, how to knit short rows, make cables and lace.
-You'll have homework in-between classes so you can finish a simple project like a mug rug or Marakata cowl.
+We'll teach you how to read a pattern, how to work with circular needles, and how to make cables and lace.
+You'll have homework in-between classes so you can finish a simple project like a mug rug or a cowl.
 We aim to help build your skills in a low-pressure way.

 Level: Advanced Beginner - students should be able to knit and purl